lts-rad/helstrom-bound-vs-bb84-cascade/README.md

 ### Updates

-Since this work was done the attack speed has been improved, where the constraint solver was suboptimal before, being limited to about 16k sifts, the demo can now run up to a million on a consumer laptop.
+Since this work was done the attack speed has been improved, where the constraint solver was suboptimal before, being limited to about 16k sifts for full key recovery, the demo can now run up to a million on a consumer laptop.

 Subsequently, another attack has also been released against cascade (https://arxiv.org/abs/2603.29669).
  "The Manipulate-and-Observe Attack on Quantum Key Distribution" targets cleverly disturbing reconciliation for recovery.